 One of the biggest fears for any business owner is leaving money on the table by missing out on deductions.
 With a fixed-fee model, your CPA is focused on delivering a high-quality, comprehensive return—not just logging hours.
 Their goal is to ensure you claim every single deduction you’re entitled to.
 This is a core part of strategic business tax planning, which aims to lower your tax liability legally and effectively.
 And here’s a great tip: the fees you pay for tax preparation are generally a tax-deductible business expense, helping you save even more.

-Common Myths About Fixed-Fee Tax Prep
+Myths About Fixed-Price Tax Prep, Busted

 Fixed-fee pricing sounds straightforward, but several misconceptions can cause confusion for LLC owners.
 You need clarity and confidence, not surprises.
 Let’s clear the air by tackling three of the most common myths about fixed-fee tax preparation.
 Understanding what it is—and what it isn’t—is the first step to finding a pricing model that gives you peace of mind.